coderedcorp/wagtail-cache/docs/getting_started/hooks.rst

     @hooks.register('is_request_cacheable')
     def nocache_in_query(request, curr_cache_decision):
-        # if the querystring contains a "nocache" key, return False to forcibly not cache.
+        # if the querystring contains a "nocache" key, return False to
-        # otherwise, do not return to let wagtail-cache decide how to cache.
+        # forcibly not cache.
+Otherwise, do not return to let wagtail-cache
+        # decide how to cache.
         if 'nocache' in request.GET:
             return False